Perform a pre-send Spam Test

 My email has been marked as spam, how do I fix my email?

 Spam testing is tricky because they won't tell you exactly why your email failed—mainly because that would allow spammers to get around their algorithms!

 It's also important to note that each recipient of your email has their own rules/filters set up and how each inbox treats the same email is unique to the recipient since it learns from their behavior in their own inbox.

 You can often find further information by taking a look at the full email headers.
 Email headers are usually hidden from view however they contain a lot of interesting information about how your email has been handled, where it's been routed and other key metadata.
 You can view the headers by clicking the link within each placement test.

-On first glance, you may be overwhelmed by all the information presented however by scrolling through the information you may come across a few lines relating to the spam result.
+At first glance, you may be overwhelmed by all the information presented however by scrolling through the information you may come across a few lines relating to the spam result.

 In our example, the email has failed the MessageLabs test.
 Looking at the headers for MessageLabs the reason being passed back to us is that the email was given a spam score of 50 (the threshold is 7.0) and that this was determined heuristically.
-This means it was based on their algorithm and not solely on a specific piece of criteria such as being found on a major blacklist.
+This means it was based on their algorithm and not solely on a specific piece of criteria such as being found on a major blocklist.

 Try it for yourself!

 Now that you know how to perform a Spam Test, try it for yourself!
 Head on over to Spam Testing to run your first test.